lo1gr/interview_questions/quant-teaser.md

 #How many ways to sit 6 people around round table?
 Do you consider the two seating arrangements above to be different?
 Because in the first chart, A is in the red chair, but in the second chart F is in the red chair.
 Yet A is still between F and B and so on.

-2 charts: 1 chart ABCDEF other FABCDE, just swithced spots.
+2 charts: 1 chart ABCDEF other FABCDE, just turned clockwise.
 If you view the two charts as different then there are 6!, or 720 seating charts.
 Because there are 6 choices for the red chair, but only 5 choices for blue, 4 choices for purple, and so on down… 6 x 5 x 4 x 3 x 2 x 1 = 6! = 720

 However if you view these two charts as the same then, there are only 5!, or 120 arrangements.
 Because if you lock in the relative positions there are 6 replications of A-B-C-D-E-F so take 6 x 5 x 4 x 3 x 2 x 1 and divide by 6, now you have 5 x 4 x 3 x 2 x 1 = 5! = 120.